Professional Indemnity Insurance for Medical Professionals

-Medical malpractice insurance provides indemnity for professional negligence by act or omission by a healthcare provider in which the treatment provided falls below the accepted standard of practice in the medical community and causes injury or death to the patient, with most cases involving medical error.
+Medical Malpractice Insurance provides indemnity for professional negligence by act or omission by a healthcare provider or clinic in which the treatment provided falls below the accepted standard of practice in the medical community and causes injury or death to the patient, with most cases involving medical error.

 With rapid advances in pharmaceutical efficacy, combined with increasingly sophisticated and complicated medical procedures professional healthcare providers are under increasing pressure to meet not only the minimum standards of their industry but also the expectations of their patients.

-Medical malpractice insurance is available to both individual consultant’s doctors and surgeons and the business entity.
+Medical Malpractice Insurance is available to both individual consultant’s, doctors and surgeons, as well as the business entity.

-In 2013 it became a legal requirement for Doctors to have medical indemnity insurance.
-In many cases this cover is provided via the GMC or MDU but sometimes Doctors need to look outside of these organisations to obtain indemnity cover.
+In 2013 it became a legal requirement for Doctors and GPs to have medical indemnity insurance.
+In many cases, this cover is provided via the GMC or MDU but sometimes Doctors need to look outside of these organisations to obtain indemnity cover.
 We can help you to find a solution.

-It’s not only Doctors that require medical malpractice insurance.
-For anyone that providing clinical or medical care medical malpractice insurance is essential.
+It’s not only Doctors that require medical malpractice insurance but also anyone that providing clinical or medical care medical malpractice insurance is essential.
 Claims are frequent and settlements significant.

-Business entities also require medical malpractice insurance.
+Business entities also require medical malpractice insurance/ corporate indemnity insurance.
 Increasingly claims are made against both the individual consultant/surgeon and the company that employs him or her.
 These claims are costly to defend even if they prove ultimately unsuccessful.
 Under NHS framework contracts organisations providing clinical services are required to evidence corporate indemnity insurance, with limits of indemnity of up to £10m.
 All entities providing services to the private sector also need to consider corporate Indemnity Insurance which can be extended to include all employed medical practitioners.

 - Breach of confidence